umanitobass3/3040a3g11/Group11_v1.A3.md

   This is the minimum age of a set age range.
 - max_age (optional) (int)
   This is the maximum age of a set age range.

+### Resource Descriptions
+- population: The total population of the city queried.
+- population_within_range: If used, the population within the age range specified.
+- status: status indicator